Black eyed Pea Falafel

 Blackeyed pea falafel

-If you make these simple and delicious blackeyed pea falafel, please come back and leave me a comment below with your feedback.
+If you add this easy falafel recipe to your reportoire of black eyed peas recipes, please come back and leave me a comment below with your feedback.
 Definitely take a photo of the dish and be sure to tag #foodfidelity so that I can see them.

 You can also keep up with my food exploits as well as original recipes!
 You can find me on Instagram, Facebook, Twitter, and Pinterest.
 If you like any of the music you find on the site, visit me at Spotify to find curated monthly playlists.